 According to the announcement by Qatar’s Ministry of Public Health (MOPH), on 8th May 2021, citizens of GCC countries (Bahrain, Kuwait, Oman, Saudi Araba and UAE) are now allowed to enter the State of Qatar at any time, provided they follow the travel and return policy.
-Similarly, GCC residents from eligible countries can get visas on arrival.
+Similarly, GCC residents with eligible professions can get visas on arrival.

-This article explains the mandatory travel and quarantine rules for GCC citizens to enter Qatar.
+This article explains the mandatory travel and quarantine rules for GCC citizens and residents to enter Qatar.

 If you are a GCC resident and citizen of an eligible country, please read this article on Qatar’s visa on arrival scheme.

 21 SEP 2022 UPDATE: From 1 November to 23 December 2022, visitors’ entry into the State of Qatar will be restricted to holders of Hayya Card only.
 Visit visa services will be suspended during this period.
 The following categories will be excluded from the Hayya Card requirement:

 – Qatari citizens, residents and GCC citizens holding a Qatari ID card

 – Holders of personal recruitment visas and work entry permits

 – Humanitarian cases through the airport (based on the approval from the official application platform)